Bigessfour/BusBuddy-WPF/CONTRIBUTING.md

 ### Testing
 - Write unit tests for business logic
 - Add integration tests for data access
-- Target 75%+ code coverage
+- Use NUnit framework with FluentAssertions
 - Test Syncfusion components with proper UI thread handling
-- See `SYNCFUSION_TEST_FREEZE_MITIGATIONS.md` for testing best practices
+- See the `BusBuddy.Tests/` project for existing test examples

 ### Database Changes
 - Use Entity Framework Core migrations for database changes